Global marketing strategist

 Additionally, Joel has a special connection to China.
 His first travels to China in 2001 coincided with the International Olympic Committee's historic announcement to award Beijing the 2008 Summer Games.
 In what seemed like a matter of days, massive countdown clocks popped up across the city, ambitious construction projects broke ground, and Joel realized that the 2008 games would be unlike any other Olympics - for China the games were more than an athletic competition, they represented an unprecedented opportunity to show the world its new economic might.

-Convinced that China's role in the global economy would only increase in the decades to come, Joel dedicated the first half of his career to becoming fluent in Mandarin, working within and consulting for Chinese companies, and ultimately building a family with a local wife and Chinese-American son.
+Convinced that China's role in the global economy would only increase in the decades to come, Joel dedicated the first half of his career to becoming fluent in Mandarin, working within and consulting for Chinese companies, and and ultimately building a trans-Pacific family with his wife and son.
 Joel has lived and worked in Beijing, Shanghai, Taipei and Singapore with significant regional experience throughout Asia.